kashifxp23/Consumer-Goods-Analysis-SQL/README.md

 ## 🧠 About the Project

 AtliQ Hardware — a major player in the electronics market — sought to enhance its data strategy by uncovering trends in customer behavior, sales performance, and pricing impact.
-As part of a simulated SQL challenge for hiring junior analysts, this project showcases how structured queries can lead to executive-level insights.
+As part of a simulated SQL challenge, this project showcases how structured queries can lead to executive-level insights.

 From understanding top-performing channels to evaluating seasonal patterns and customer trends, this project demonstrates a comprehensive approach to solving real-world business problems through SQL.